oliverklee/ext-seminars/Documentation/Introduction/KeyFeatures/Index.rst

 - front-end list of registrations for an event (visible to participants and editors)

-- front-end countdown to the next upcoming event

-- back-end module for managing seminars, speakers, organizers, seminar sites, payment methods and registrations
+- back-end module for managing event and registrations

 - front-end editing of event records